jessicac3732/github-tutorial/README.md

 ---
 ## Workflow & Commands
 #### Git Commands
-`git add <filename>` = Adds the  specific files you want to add to the staging area to be committed.
+`git add filename` = Deciding what specific files you what to add to the staging area to be committed.

 `git add .` = Adds everything in a folder to the staging area to be committed.

-`git add --all` = Adds all changes, including deleted files and renamed files, to the staging area.
+`git add --all` = Adds all changes, including deleted files, to the staging area.

 `git push` = Sends your commits to the remote repo.